-7 Holiday Marketing Mistakes to Avoid in 2018
+7 Holiday Marketing Mistakes to Avoid

 The holiday season is most crucial for retail and e-commerce businesses.
 According to NRF’s Director of Industry and Consumer Insights Katherine Cullen, 89 million consumers shopped both online and in stores, a nearly 40 percent increase from a year ago.
 Also, consumer confidence is high this holiday season, as consumers say they’ll be spending about $1,000 on average on gifts and other items for the holidays.
 If you look at the holiday sales statistics from last year, the last two months of 2017 brought in sales worth $691.9 billion.
 The bottom line?
 There’s money to be made during the holidays and businesses that are not leveraging for the season are losing money.
 Avoid this loss, as a seasoned and new store owner, by learning from the top holiday marketing campaigns of last year and steering clear of the following holiday marketing mistakes.